Genetic Testing

 OncoPan® Adult Hereditary Cancer Syndromes

-Cancer diagnostics is a fast-paced field and hereditary tumors are not an exception.
-OncoPan® responds to fast changing needs being an innovative and modular NGS panel that covers 52 genes and an additional 313 SNP for the calculation of a Polygenic Risk Score (PRS).
-Clinicians can request restricted panels for genetic testing that can be integrated by the analysis of further genes included in OncoPan® if the initial analysis did not provide a diagnostic resolution.
-This approach reduces costs and diagnosis time, while improving detection rates.
-In addition, the PRS score will be made available and might be used by the Clinician to optimize the determination of the cancer risk using dedicated web-based tools (www.canrisk.org).
+Cancer diagnostics is a rapidly evolving field, and hereditary cancers are no exception.
+OncoPan® responds to these rapidly evolving needs by being an innovative and modular NGS panel covering 45 genes and an additional 313 SNPs for the calculation of a polygenic risk score (PRS).
+Physicians may request restricted panels for genetic testing, which can be supplemented by the analysis of additional genes included in OncoPan® if the initial analysis is not informative.
+This approach reduces costs and diagnostic turnaround time, while improving detection rates.
+In addition, the PRS will be made available and may be used by the physician to optimize cancer risk assessment using dedicated web tools (www.canrisk.org).

-OncoPan® is, based on the frequency that these syndromes occur in the general population, mainly used for genetic testing of Hereditary Breast and Ovarian Cancer (HBOC) and Colorectal Cancer Syndromes.
+Based on the frequency with which these syndromes occur in the general population, OncoPan® is mainly used for genetic testing for hereditary breast and ovarian cancer (HBOC) and colorectal cancer syndromes.

 Click here for the technical data sheet for OncoPan®.